John Leighton Davies: Background

-“J Leighton Davies, for his superhuman efforts in compiling all the recipes”.
+"J Leighton Davies, for his superhuman efforts in compiling all the recipes".

 He was the father in law of former Wakefield RFC captain Martin Shuttleworth, and grandfather of Otley's Iain Shuttleworth.

 He died aged 67–68 in Wakefield, West Yorkshire, England.

 Playing career

 John Leighton Davies made his début for Wakefield Trinity during October 1948.

 Contemporaneous Article Extract

 "Born in Skewen, South Wales, gained international schoolboy honours at Neath Technical.
 Played for Neath R.U., and had represented Glamorgan County on six occasions to reach the verge of international honours before turning to R.L. in October 1948.
 Looked set for an illustrious professional career when a succession of knee injuries forced his premature retirement in 1952."

-Genealogical information

-John Leighton Davies' marriage to Dorothy E. (née Banham) was registered during second ¼ 1950 in Wakefield district.